-The home to the south of the Selipsky property, at 5129 N.E.
+The home to the south of the Selipsky property, also on the 5100 block of N.E.
 Laurelcrest Lane, was built in 2008, and has a county appraised value of $5.7 million.
 It is owned by Jeffrey Hussey, according to county records.

-The home to the north, which was not damaged as extensively, is at 5135 N.E.
-Laurelcrest Lane, and its appraised value is $4.4 million.
+The home to the north, which was not damaged as extensively, and its appraised value is $4.4 million.
 The owner, according to county records, is Georgina Trask.

 Plenty of oxygen circulating in the open spaces of the Selipsky home, which was about two months from being finished, fueled the initial fire and made it especially intense, Moore said.